hotosm/osm-fieldwork/docs/externaldata.md

 to update to a more community approved data model.
 The beauty and the curse of OSM data is its wonderful flexibility.
-People do invent new tags for a specific mapping campaign or import that doesn't get reviewd.
-Sometimes values have embedded quote marks or weird capitalization, and other weird values worth correcting.
+People do invent new tags for a specific mapping campaign or import that doesn't get reviewed.
+Sometimes values have embedded quote marks or weird capitalization, and other strange formatting worth correcting.

 ## Creating the GeoJson file